kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

     G. Ulcerative colitis

 ### Q134
 A 40-year-old patient presents with *recurrent episodes* of *fresh bleeding per rectum*, with no associated abdominal pain.
-Fresh blood, but no mass is found on rectal examination.
+Fresh blood, but *no mass* is found on rectal examination.
 The patient has *telangiectasia on the face and mouth*.
 His haemoglobin is 9.2 g/dl.
-#### Answer: A. Angiodysplasia - ?
+#### Answer: A. Angiodysplasia - TRUE
+- Recurrent painless episodes of rectal bleeding or a single large bleed can be presentation of this condition
+	- The telangiectasia point to *Osler-Weber-Rendu syndrome* - associated with angiodysplasia

 ### Q135
-A 25-year-old woman presents with a 1-month history of worsening intermittent bloody *diarrhoea with mucus*, associated with *crampy abdominal pain*.
+A 25-year-old woman presents with a 1-month history of worsening intermittent *bloody diarrhoea with mucus*, associated with *crampy abdominal pain*.
 She has *lost 3.5 kg* (half a stone).
 There is *clubbing of her fingers*.
-#### Answer: G. Ulcerative colitis - ?
+#### Answer: G. Ulcerative colitis - TRUE
+- Features of Inflammatory Bowel Disease (IBD)
+	1. Age of patient
+	2. Presence of *mucus accompanying the alteration in bowel habit*
+	3. Crampy pain
+- Clubbing is also associated with inflammatory bowel disease
+- **NOTE** Bleeding is more common in ulcerative colitis (UC)

 ### Q136
 A *70-year-old woman* presents with a large, fresh rectal bleed.
 She has no abdominal pain.
 She gives a history of *altered bowel habit* and *left-sided abdominal pain* *relieved by defecation* for 1 year.
 She has *not lost any weight*.
-#### Answer: D. Diverticular disease - ?
+#### Answer: D. Diverticular disease - TRUE
+- Diverticular disease is
+	- Common in patients over 60
+	- Incidence increases with age
+- Diagnosis of diverticular disease is more likely than that of colorectal cancer
+	1. *Length of history* with *no associated weight loss*
+	2. Left-sided pain *relieved by defecation *

 ### Q137
 A *75-year-old man* presents with a *painless rectal bleed*.
 He complains of *altered bowel habit* and *tenesmus for a month*, associated with smaller rectal bleeds.
 He has *lost 1.5 kg* (quarter of a stone).
-#### Answer: B. Colorectal cancer - ?
+#### Answer: B. Colorectal cancer - TRUE
+- Patient has
+	1. *Lost weight over a very short period of time*, coupled with
+	2. Alteration in bowel habit and rectal bleeding
+- **NOTE** all sinister features suggesting malignancy

 ### Q138
 A 30-year-old *pregnant woman* presents with *fresh bleeding per rectum*, which she has *noticed on the toilet paper*.
-#### Answer: E. Haemorrhoids - ?
+#### Answer: E. Haemorrhoids - TRUE
+- Haemorrhoids are more common in pregnancy
+	- Associated with fresh blood on the toilet paper (*not mixed with stool*)

 Q139-143: Theme: Fluids